International Financial Services Centre, Dublin: Technology expansion

 With the closure of the Double Irish arrangement in 2020, the most important BEPS tool in the IFSC is the Capital Allowances for Intangible Assets (CAIA) BEPS tool.
 Apple used the CAIA BEPS tool in Q1 2015 to execute the largest BEPS action in history, causing the Leprechaun economics revision of Irish GDP data.

 IFSC tax law firms market the sub–2.5% Irish effective tax rates that the CAIA BEPS tool can deliver for technology multinationals in the IFSC, on all their worldwide income that is shifted to Ireland.
 In 2018, the European Parliament GUE/NGL group called the CAIA tool, the "Green Jersey" BEPS tool.

 The CAIA BEPS tool requires multinationals to create virtual internal intellectual property (IP) assets in offshore locations (e.g. Apple used Jersey).
 These virtual IP assets are purchased, via intergroup loans, by the Irish subsidiary.
 The CAIA tool allows the Irish subsidiary to write-off this intergroup purchase against future Irish taxes.
-An internationally reputable accounting firm is needed to stand over the "valuation" of the virtual group IP asset in the multinational's GAAP accounts.
+An accounting firm is needed to stand over the "valuation" of the virtual group IP asset in the multinational's GAAP accounts.